usolution/informatica-centos-docker/README.md

 # Steps to create the Docker image
 # Step #1
-  Install & Start the docker in local machine
+  Download the latest informatica secure agent linux installable in local where you checkout the files from this repo and Install & Start the docker in local machine
 # Step #2
   Checkout all the file from this repository and excute the below docker commands
   1. docker build -t unico/centosinfa .